DabblinMod/TicTacToe/README.md

 # TicTacToe
-A Tic-Tac-Toe game using Java to create the game
+A Tic-Tac-Toe game that has the player against the computer